 Awards

-- Our paper Generating Functions for Probabilistic Programs (joint work with Kevin Batz, Lutz Klinkenberg, Benjamin Lucien Kaminski, Joost-Pieter Katoen and Joshua Moerman) has received the best paper award at LOPSTR 2020.
+- Our paper Generating Functions for Probabilistic Programs with Lutz Klinkenberg, Kevin Batz, Benjamin Lucien Kaminski, Joost-Pieter Katoen and Joshua Moerman) has received the best paper award at LOPSTR 2020.

 - I was awarded the Springorum Medal in 2020 for receiving a master’s degree with distinction.